nanoc/nanoc.app/content/download.md

 ---
 title:      "Download"
 markdown:   basic
 is_dynamic: true
+has_toc:    true
 ---

 Instructions For The Impatient